Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Signal detections

-\textbf{More robust error estimation, more conservative results}: An outcome of the analysis in \citet{MeerKLASS:2024ypg} was that the estimated errors on the measured cross-power spectrum were larger than anticipated, and certainly larger than analytical methods used in the earlier intensity mapping detections \citep{eBOSS:2021ebm,Cunnington:2022uzo}.
+An outcome of the analysis in \citet{MeerKLASS:2024ypg} was that the estimated errors on the measured cross-power spectrum were larger than anticipated, and certainly larger than analytical methods used in the earlier intensity mapping detections \citep{eBOSS:2021ebm,Cunnington:2022uzo}.
+We demonstrate this in the right panel of \autoref{fig:covariance_kbin} where we compare the (\textit{blue}) diagonals of the transfer-function-based covariance (i.e. a mock-based calculation with empirical contributions from real systematics in the data) and (\textit{orange}) an analytical estimation of the diagonal (Gaussian) covariance calculated from

+Here, $\hat{P}_\hi$ and $\hat{P}_\text{g}$ are the estimators for the \hi\ and galaxy auto-correlation power spectra, inclusive of the thermal noise and galaxy shot-noise, respectively.

 The mock-based transfer function method naturally captures contributions from residual systematics, the variance in signal loss due to eigenmode projection, and the presence of correlated errors between bins in Fourier space.
-This contrasts with earlier diagonal covariance assumptions, where only independent errors were derived based on auto-correlation noise estimation.
+This contrasts with earlier diagonal covariance assumptions, where only independent errors were derived based on auto-correlation noise estimation (see \autoref{eq:theory_error}).
 Including these additional contributions leads to a more realistic, but inevitably more conservative, characterisation of the significance of the signal.
 Furthermore, the work in \citet{Chen:2025til}, which, as discussed, revealed that the transfer function is currently complicated by mode-mixing, could also be biasing the covariance estimation.
 Hence, further work is planned (as discussed in \secref{sec:TF}) to investigate the numerical reconstruction routines and settle on the most robust approach for covariance estimation.

 As a result, the detection of the GAMA cross-correlation is quoted at the ${\sim}\,4\sigma$ level, compared to the ${\sim}\,7\sigma$ significance claimed for the WiggleZ field.
 The larger field size of WiggleZ also makes this a less direct comparison.
 However, it is important to stress that this more conservative result does not necessarily imply a weaker underlying signal.
 Instead, it reflects the fact that the new pipeline is incorporating variance at a more complete level, albeit possibly being overestimated due to mode-mixing \citep{Chen:2025til}.
 Indeed, it was shown that if the contribution from systematics could be eliminated, driving down the covariance to the level expected for a Gaussian signal+noise (i.e.\ a $\chi^2$ consistent with uncorrelated bins and error bars representative of scatter), the GAMA-cross detection significance would increase to nearly $10\sigma$.
 This highlights both the robustness of the current conservative detection and the major potential gains that will be unlocked by continued improvements in calibration and systematic control.